Best player deal

 From: Atlanta Hawks

-Benefits: Experience, bench strength, championship winner, clutch, defensive powerhouse, playmaking, three point specialist, reduce dependency on Rondo and energetic marksman.
+Benefits: Experience, bench strength, clutch, defensive powerhouse, playmaking, three pointers, perimeter game, reduce dependency on Deng, Rose and energetic marksman.

-Weaknesses: Age, height, lack of ball at disposal, competition at the spot, lesser efficiency than Ray Allen with shooting and foul trouble.
+Weaknesses: Age, height, lack of ball at disposal, competition at the spot, insufficient game time.

 Best draft deal

-Benefits: Size, true center, defense, international experience, predicted stats: 15 PPG, 8 RPG and 2 BPG, spreads the ball on the court, coordination with Calderon, offensive rebounds and new leader on the roster.
+Benefits: Size, true center, defense, predicted stats: 13 PPG, 5 RPG and 2 BPG, spreads the ball on the court, coordination with Monroe, offensive rebounds and new potential on the roster.

 Weaknesses: Ball handling, injury prone, accustom ability to the NBA’s fast paced and guard dominated game.